smartrics/RAG-with-Nyx/simple-rag/BLOG.md

 ```

 ## Interaction with the LLM
-The chatbot uses OpenAI models to analyze the downloaded data.
+The chatbot uses OpenAI models to analyse the downloaded data.
 Depending on the user’s query, it either:

 - Answers a specific question, or
 - Generates a summary of the data if the query is vague.